sbt/sbt-pgp/src/jekyll/usage.md

     [error] {file:/home/josh/projects/typesafe/test-signing/}test-gpg/*:check-pgp-signatures: Some artifacts have bad signatures or are signed by untrusted sources!
     [error] Total time: 2 s, completed Jan 23, 2012 12:03:28 PM

-In the above otuput, the signature for derby is from an untrusted key (id: `0x98e21827`).
+In the above output, the signature for derby is from an untrusted key (id: `0x98e21827`).
 You can import this key into your public key ring, and then the plugin will trust artifacts from that key.
 The public, by default, accepts any keys included in your public key ring file.

 ## Configuring a public key ring ##

 You can configure the public key ring you use with the `gpgPublicRing` setting.

-    gpgPublicRing := file("/home/me/pgp/pubring.asc")
+    pgpPublicRing := file("/home/me/pgp/pubring.asc")

 *By default the `~/.gnupg/pubring.gpg` file is used, if it exists.*